nyuadsg/passport/README.md

 * Token enddpoint/exchange: ```http://passport.sg.nyuad.org/visa/oauth/token```

 #### Current User
 Once authorized, you can request profile information on the currently authed user from the endpoint ```http://passport.sg.nyuad.org/visa/use/info/me```.
 This must be passed an authorization code (a standard OAuth authenticaed token).
-It will return a #profiles.
+It will return a profile.

 #### Profiles
 You can also request information on any user through the endpoint ```http://passport.sg.nyuad.org/api/info/profile/net9238?client=YOURCLIENTHERE&secret=YOURSECRETHERE```.